RoddyJaques/Organ-Donation-Consent-Prediction/README.md

 # Organ Donation Consent Prediction
 Author: *Roddy Jaques* <br/>
 Contact: roderick.jaques@nhsbt.nhs.uk

+DSAproject.yml contains the Python environment used in this project.

 ## Contents
 - [About this project](#about)
 - [Description of Notebooks](#bookdesc)